-25:15 So the Lord, the God of Israel, spoke to me in a vision.
-“Take this cup from my hand.
+25:15 So the Lord, the God of Israel, spoke to me in a vision: “Take this cup from my hand.
 It is filled with the wine of my wrath.
 Take it and make the nations to whom I send you drink it.
 16When they have drunk it, they will stagger to and fro and act insane.
 For I will send wars sweeping through them.”

 17So I took the cup from the Lord’s hand.
 I made all the nations to whom he sent me drink the wine of his wrath.
 18I made Jerusalem and the cities of Judah, its kings and its officials drink it.
 I did it so Judah would become a ruin.
 I did it so Judah, its kings, and its officials would become an object of horror and of hissing scorn, an example used in curses.
 Such is already becoming the case!
-19I made all of these other people drink it: Pharaoh, king of Egypt; his attendants, his officials, his people, 20the foreigners living in Egypt; all the kings of the land of Uz; all the kings of the land of the Philistines, the people of Ashkelon, Gaza, Ekron, the people who had been left alive from Ashdod; 21all the people of Edom, Moab, Ammon; 22all the kings of Tyre, all the kings of Sidon; all the kings of the coastlands along the sea; 23the people of Dedan, Tema, Buz, all the desert people who cut their hair short at the temples; 24all the kings of Arabia who live in the desert; 25all the kings of Zimri; all the kings of Elam; all the kings of Media; 26all the kings of the north, whether near or far from one another; and all the other kingdoms which are on the face of the earth.
+19I made all these other people drink it: Pharaoh, king of Egypt; his attendants, his officials, his people, 20the foreigners living in Egypt; all the kings of the land of Uz; all the kings of the land of the Philistines, the people of Ashkelon, Gaza, Ekron, the people who had been left alive from Ashdod; 21all the people of Edom, Moab, Ammon; 22all the kings of Tyre, all the kings of Sidon; all the kings of the coastlands along the sea; 23the people of Dedan, Tema, Buz, all the desert people who cut their hair short at the temples; 24all the kings of Arabia who live in the desert; 25all the kings of Zimri; all the kings of Elam; all the kings of Media; 26all the kings of the north, whether near or far from one another; and all the other kingdoms that are on the face of the earth.
 After all of them have drunk the wine of the Lord’s wrath, the king of Babylon must drink it.

-27Then the Lord said to me, “Tell them that the Lord of Heaven’s Armies, the God of Israel says, ‘Drink this cup until you get drunk and vomit.
+27Then the Lord said to me, “Tell them that the Lord of Heaven’s Armies, the God of Israel, says, ‘Drink this cup until you get drunk and vomit.
 Drink until you fall down and can’t get up.
 For I will send wars sweeping through you.’
-28If they refuse to take the cup from your hand and drink it, tell them that the Lord of Heaven’s Armies says ‘You most certainly must drink it!
+28If they refuse to take the cup from your hand and drink it, tell them that the Lord of Heaven’s Armies says, ‘You most certainly must drink it!
 29For take note, I am already beginning to bring disaster on the city that I call my own.
 So how can you possibly avoid being punished?
-You will not go unpunished!
+You will not go unpunished.
 For I am proclaiming war against all who live on the earth.
 I, the Lord of Heaven’s Armies, affirm it!’

-30 “Then, Jeremiah, make the following prophecy against them:
+30“Then, Jeremiah, make the following prophecy against them:

 ‘Like a lion about to attack, the Lord will roar from the heights of heaven;